apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Vaping impacts blood vessels & oxygen, new study says**
+**Dollar climbs, stocks retreat after Trump vows tariffs**

-You can read more about it [here](https://wset.com/news/nation-world/vaping-impacts-blood-vessels-oxygen-new-study-says-nicotine-radiological-society-of-north-america-breathing-ecigarette-health-long-term-effects-fda).
+You can read more about it [here](https://www.reuters.com/markets/global-markets-wrapup-1-2024-11-26/).

 ## Requirements
 - Python 3.8